100 Notable alumni of

 -

-Pavel Valeryevich Durov is a Russian technology entrepreneur best known as the founder and chief executive officer (CEO) of Telegram, a messaging platform launched in 2013.
+Pavel Valeryevich Durov is a technology entrepreneur.
+He is best known as the chief executive officer (CEO) of Telegram.

 -